-I’m just going to say it: Homework is a thorn in the side for most parents raising neurodivergent kids.
+I’m just going to say it: Homework is a thorn in the side for parents raising neurodivergent kids.
 In case you haven’t experienced it, let me explain:

-You wake up in the morning ready to implement your well-crafted morning routine that includes the most efficient way to get your child clothed, fed, packed up, and in the car with the fewest moments of frustration, tears, and conflict with siblings.
+You wake up in the morning ready to implement your well-crafted morning routine that includes the most efficient way to get your child clothed, fed, packed up, and in the car with the fewest moments of frustration, tears, and conflict as possible.
 Because school is hard for your child, making it through the morning routine and into the school building is your child’s first triumph of the day.

 So, why are we giving homework to our most worn-out students?
 There are many costs, but are there any benefits?
 I think there can be, if we first determine a student’s readiness for homework and we plan to support them.
-Here’s how:

 The Need For Play